Self Guided Hikes

 Pygmy Miles Total

 We believe in spicing things up during a trip.
 Conquer a challenge or two.
 If you can wake up (as early as 3:30 am) and make the trek to see the towers during sunrise, we will award you with 250 Pygmy Miles.
-Take a picture and sent it to us after your trip as proof and will credit your account.
+Take a picture and send it to us after your trip as proof, and we will credit your account.

 Total Pygmy Miles